greyshaman/runen/README.md

 ## Description

-Signal distribution and processing within a network of neurons is a fascinating and complex process.
-This model is based on the interactions between biological neurons and the processes that occur between them.
+The distribution and processing of signals in a network of neurons is an exciting and complex process.
+This model is based on the principles of interaction between biological neurons and the processes that occur between them.
 The value `u8` represents a signal that is transmitted to each input of the network.
 It is then processed and may appear on one of the network's outputs, unless it is completely suppressed or sent through internal cycles.
 In reality, the signal can be thought of as an excitation wave that flows from the input towards the output, with possible branches along the way.